caonguyen2001/androiddev2022/README.md

 * ID: BI10-130
 * Group ID: 6

-For labwork 1 to 5, I have some missunderstand about git push, that why it's pushed in the form of files.
+For labwork 5, I have problem with git add.
 Then I tried to fixed it that why it has a folder labwork with the commit "Test push folder".
 I will try my best to finish all labwork as soon as possible.